saltire/sokommo/README.md

 ## Features

-- A starter single-page React app with very basic layout and styles, and a favicon.
+- A starter single-page React app with very basic layout and styles, a favicon, and an example asynchronous call to the server API.
 - An Express.js server with a basic logger and error handler, and a place to put API routes.
 - SCSS for styling.
 - Webpack config files for development and production.